httpsterio/snakes-etc-on-a-plain/README.md

 ## Run
 `python game.py`

+## Build action

+The game can be built for Windows with the supplied action [.github/workflows/build.yml](.github/workflows/build.yml)

-## Build .exe
+## Build locally

-Requirements:
+The game can also be built locally.

+__Requirements__
- - python 2.7 32bit
+- Python 2.7 32bit / 64bit
+- pip 19.2.3 (recommended)
 - py2exe 32bit
 - pyglet 1.2

+- Python 2.7.18.msi, py2exe and pyglet whl files are supplied in ``src/bin/python``.
+You can manually install the whl files with ``python -m pip install "src\bin\python\filename.whl"`` as long as python 2.7.18 and pip is found in your path.

 In the `src`-dir run:
  - `python setup.py install`